 - Have everyone BYOB (Bring Your Own Box) — I provided tissue but you can have your guests bring their own filler if you wish.
-I may or may not have used small Tootsie Rolls as box filler in the past!
+I may or may not have used small Tootsie Rolls as a box filler in the past!

 - Decide how much of the hostessing duties you’d like to take on regarding food and beverages (I asked my guests to bring an appetizer and I provided the beverages).

 - Send your guests an idea list.
-I included things like: fun socks, fidget toys, travel sized lotion, notepads, pens, hair binders and scrunchies, face masks, sleep masks, movie candy boxes, tea, cocoa packets, mug treat packages.
+I included things like fun socks, fidget toys, travel-sized lotion, notepads, pens, hair binders, and scrunchies, face masks, sleep masks, movie candy boxes, tea, cocoa packets, mug-treat packages.
 Grown & Flown has this great college care package idea list in their Amazon shop, as well!

 - As they purchase items, have your guests send a message to the group (again, we used Facebook) so there aren’t duplicates.
 Although really, can one have too many pairs of cute socks?